anishmoktan/aws_ecs_lab/README.md

+# Monolith to Microservice Lab from AWS

-# Node.js Microservices Deployed on EC2 Container Service
+## Node.js Microservices Deployed on EC2 Container Service

 This is a reference architecture that shows the evolution of a Node.js application from a monolithic application that is deployed directly onto instances with no containerization or orchestration, to a